matplotlib/CZI_2021-03_mpl/proposal.md

 welcoming to everyone who wants to join, with opportunities to contribute in a spectrum of roles as their interests and skills develop.

-Although we do not have accurate demographics for our community, we believe that the diversity of our contributors does not match the diversity of our users.
-To quantify and understand how to address this imbalance and increase the over all diversity we are collaborating with other efforts.
-First, NumFOCUS is currently working to quantify the demographics of our projects and understand the barriers to entry for under-represented groups.
-We anticipate that the initial results of that work will be available near the start of the funding period of this proposal.
-Further, Matplotlib is supporting a proposal lead by Melissa Mendonça to create and fund a Contributor Experience Lead (CEL) role across Numpy, SciPy, Pandas, and Matplotlib which would run concurrently with this proposal.
-While we do not yet know what the recommendations of these efforts will be, we commit to implementing them in the Matplotlib community.
+The lack of diversity if open source is bigger problem than can be solved by a single project alone; to that end we propose to collaborate with other ongoing and proposed efforts.
+NumFOCUS is currently conducting research on Contributor Diversification and Retention to collect baseline measurements of our demographics and produce recommendations on best practices of attracting and retaining diverse contributors.
+We will use the resources from this proposal to implement those recommendations, which should be preliminary available in Q2 2022.
+Additionally, Matplotlib is supporting a proposal to the Essential Open Source Software for Science Diversity and Inclusion Grants RFA lead by Melissa Mendonça to create and fund a Contributor Experience Lead (CEL) role across Numpy, SciPy, Pandas, and Matplotlib which would run concurrently with this proposal.
+We will use resources from this proposal to support the CEL and implement their recommendations.

 We propose to continue full support (1 FTE) for Elliott Sales de Andre and partial support (.2 FTE) for Thomas Caswell along with travel and equipment